 7. AIRCRAFT MAINTENANCE PROGRAM YES NO N/A A. What type of maintenance program does the carrier use to maintain its aircraft?
-CAMP / 100/Annual / Manufacturer / Progressive / AAIP / Other B. Carrier has programs to inspect for aging and corrosion prevention (CPCP)?
+CAMP / 100/Annual / Manufacturer / Progressive / AAIP Aircraft are properly certified and maintained in a manner that ensures they are airworthy and safe.
+B. Carrier has programs to inspect for aircraft aging and corrosion prevention (CPCP)?
 C. Is there a process for inclusion of new requirements into the maintenance program?
 D. Does the carrier use a contractor to accomplish routine maintenance?
 1. At what levels?
-Line Checks / Heavy / Engine / Other 2.
-Are the contractors monitored under the vendor audit program?
-All contract maintenance organizations are approved and monitored through the carrier's vendor approval and audit process.
-3. Does the company provide representatives during heavy maintenance checks?
+Line Checks / Heavy / Engine / Calendar / Hourly / Other 2.
+Does the company provide representatives during heavy maintenance checks?
 To ensure quality of work performed, the carrier is expected to have either a representative on-site to monitor contract heavy maintenance or a process in place that provides periodic oversight of the maintenance and a comprehensive acceptance inspection.
 E. Does the carrier have adequate engineering support?
 Own Engineer / Manufacturer / DER (own) / DER (contract) F. Are airworthiness directives and service bulletins reviewed, scheduled, and accomplished in a timely manner?
 1. Who determines applicability?
 2. How are they tracked?

 AIRCRAFT MAINTENANCE PROGRAM CONT.
 YES NO N/A G. Does the carrier use fleet campaigns to accomplish inspections or effect repairs identified as causing reliability or operational problems?
 This program should ensure all the required coordination between maintenance departments, inspections, and repairs are accomplished.
 H. Does the carrier have an engine-condition monitoring program?
 Single engine IFR authorized must have program (135.421c) 1.
 Is engine-condition data routinely and accurately collected to support the analysis program?
 Automated / Manual 2.
-Is engine-condition monitoring data used to prevent failures and improve reliability?
-3. Are program administrators trained in the operation of monitoring program?
+Is trend analysis accomplished in-house? a.
+If so, are analysts trained to interpret data?
+3. Is engine-condition monitoring data used to prevent failures and improve reliability?

 8. MAINTENANCE RECORDS YES NO N/A A. Does the carrier have records management procedures that ensure the following: 1.
 All records are complete, orderly, and accurate?
 A process is in place to verify records quality. a.
 All inspections, airworthiness release, maintenance release, AD's etc., are completed as scheduled and signed by approved personnel? b.
 Quality audit checks are performed & discrepancies corrected?
-Who conducts the audit?
+Who conducts the audit ? who conducts the audit?
 2. All records are secure?
-Location provides limited access.
+Location provides limited access. a.
+Is there a process to quarantine records if required? e.g., accident or incident

-9. AIRCRAFT APP EARANCE YES NO N/A A. Are aircraft ext maintained? eriors, including al l visible surfaces and components, clean and well B. Are required sa fety equipment and l systems available an d operable?
-C. Are aircraft inte eriors clean and ord lerly?
-COMPLETED RAM P INSPECTIONS plished safely and ac curately?
-In-Service Aircraft (u Aircraft Reg. # Date/Time Aircraft Type Comments 5 ]
+9. AIRCRAFT APP PEARANCE YES NO N/A A. Are aircraft ext maintained? eriors, including a ll visible surfaces and components, clean and well B. Are required sa fety equipment an d systems available an d operable?
+C. Are aircraft inte eriors clean and or derly?
+D. Was observed r naintenance accor nplished safely and ac curately?
+COMPLETED RAM In-Service Aircraft (u () Aircraft Reg. # Date/Time Aircraft Type Comments 3